International propagation of the Salafi movement and Wahhabism by region: Afghanistan

 Saudi Arabia and other Arab states of the Persian Gulf became "important backers" for Islamic schools (madrassas) for Afghan refugees in Pakistan which appeared in the 1980s near the Afghan-Pakistan border.
 In 1988, the Muslim World League stated that it had opened 150 Quran study centers and 85 Islamic schools for Afghan refugee students in Peshawar, a short distance across the border in Pakistan.

 Many were radical schools sponsored by the Pakistan JUI religious party and became "a supply line for jihad" in Afghanistan.
 According to analysts the ideology of the schools became "hybridization" of the Deobandi school of the Pakistani sponsors and the Salafism supported by Saudi financers.

 Many of the Taliban were graduates of these schools.
 (Eight Taliban government ministers came from one school, Dar-ul-Uloom Haqqania.)
-While in power, the Taliban implemented the "strictest interpretation of Sharia law ever seen in the Muslim world."
+While in power from 1996 to 2001, the Taliban implemented the "strictest interpretation of Sharia law ever seen in the Muslim world."

 After the Taliban came to power the Saudis helped them in a number of ways.
 Saudi Arabia was one of only three countries (Pakistan and United Arab Emirates being the others) officially to recognize the Taliban as the official government of Afghanistan before the 9/11 attacks, (after 9/11 no country recognized it).
 King Fahd of Saudi Arabia “expressed happiness at the good measures taken by the Taliban and over the imposition of shari’a in our country," During a visit by the Taliban's leadership to the kingdom in 1997.

 According to Ahmed Rashid, "Wahhabi" practices might have influenced the Deobandi Taliban.
 One example was the Saudi religious police, according to Rashid. `I remember that all the Taliban who had worked or done hajj in Saudi Arabia were terribly impressed by the religious police and tried to copy that system to the letter.
-The money for their training and salaries came partly from Saudi Arabia.` The taliban also practiced public beheadings common in Saudi Arabia.
+The money for their training and salaries came partly from Saudi Arabia.` The Taliban also practiced public beheadings common in Saudi Arabia.
 Ahmed Rashid came across ten thousand men and children gathering at Kandahar football stadium one Thursday afternoon, curious as to why (the Taliban had banned sports) he "went inside to discover a convicted murderer being led between the goalposts to be executed by a member of the victim's family."

 Another activity Afghan Muslims had not engaged in before this time was destruction of statues.
 In 2001, the Taliban dynamited and rocketed the nearly 2000-year-old statues Buddhist Bamiyan Valley, which had been undamaged by Afghan Sunni Muslim for centuries prior to then.
 Mullah Omar declared "Muslims should be proud of smashing idols.
 It has given praise to Allah that we have destroyed them."